Domestic Violence Program

 The mission of DVP is to partner with communities in the prevention of domestic violence while promoting the safety and well-being of survivors through good stewardship of funding resources.
 The vision of DVP is to promote and sustain a culture free of domestic violence for all Coloradans.

-Colorado survivor resources:
+Colorado domestic violence-related resources:

-If you or someone you know is using abusive behavior, click here for a list of the Colorado Domestic Violence Offender Management Board's approved list of treatment providers.
+- Click here for a list of the Colorado Domestic Violence Offender Management Board's approved list of treatment providers

 The following are resources that can help you to identify abusive behavior, approach abusers about their behavior, and provide information about treatment and education options for abusers who make the decision to stop their abusive behaviors.
 Before taking any action, consider the safety of the victim.
 If you know the victim, discuss your thoughts with that person so that he or she can appropriately safety plan.